amjadKhalifah/HP2SAT1.0/README.md

     - The causal model must be *acyclic*.
 That is, no variables are allowed to mutually depend on each other (directly and indirectly)
     - Variables must not be named with `"_dummy"`.

+## Literature

+[1] J. Y. Halpern.
+"A Modification of the Halpern-Pearl Definition of Causality."
+In: Proceedings of the Twenty-Fourth International Joint Conference on Artificial Intelligence, IJCAI 2015, Buenos Aires, Argentina, July 25-31, 2015.
+2015, pp. 3022–3033.